cyrilcolinet/103cipher_2017/README.md

 <img align="right" src="/doc/HomerS-5x3-matrix2.gif" alt="" />
 <br /><br />

-The product of these matrices is this, which gives the encrypted message.
+The product of these matrices is this, which gives the encrypted message. <br /><br />

 ```